Losant/losant-docs/docs/university/course-four-workshop.md

 ![Gauge Block](/images/university/course-four-workshop/gauge-preview.png)

-Valve status can represented with a [Indicator Block](/dashboards/indicator/).
+Valve status can represented with an [Indicator Block](/dashboards/indicator/).
 We want to use this block because we can create a visualization to show us the current status of the valve and a corresponding background color (green for on and red for off) to clearly see the status of the valve.

 ![Indicator Block](/images/university/course-four-workshop/indicator-preview-bad.png)